 For Christians, Sunday is a special day in the week, as it marks the day that Christ rose victorious from the grave!
 The first prayer on this page celebrates this wonderful news.
-Further down there are also morning prayers, a prayer of thanks, and a short inspiring film you can watch which welcomes the Lord into your new day:-
+Further down there are also morning prayers, a short prayer of thanks, and an inspiring film you can watch which welcomes the Lord into your new day:-

 The First Day